Releasing Inequality Phenomenon in $\ell_{\infty}$-norm Adversarial Training via Input Gradient Distillation: Experiments

-Apart from inductive attacks introduced in \autoref{introduceAttacks}, we use RN to evaluate the robustness of models trained on CIFAR100 and Imagenet-100.
-We also use noisy images in the subset of Imagenet-C\cite{imagenetC}, which has the same classes as Imagnet-100, to evaluate the robustness of models trained on Imagenet-100.
-The main difference between noisy images of Imagenet-C and RN is that the variance of the random noise in Imagenet-C is smaller than RN.
-Results on RN are shown in \autoref{imagenet100Noise}\subref{imagenet100NoiseC} and \autoref{cifar100Noise}\subref{cifar100NoiseC}.
-Results on noisy images of Imagenet-C are shown in \autoref{imagenetC_Gaussian}, \autoref{imagenetC_Impulse}, and \autoref{imagenetC_shot}.
+Apart from inductive attacks introduced in Section~\ref{sec:introInequal}, we use RN~\cite{duaninequality} to evaluate the robustness of models trained on CIFAR100 and ImageNet-100.
+We also use noisy images in the subset of ImageNet-C~\cite{imagenetC}, which has the same classes as ImageNet-100's, to benchmark the robustness of models trained on ImageNet-100 against common noises.
+The main difference between noisy images of ImageNet-C and RN is that the variance of the random noise in ImageNet-C is smaller than that of RN.
+Results on RN are presented in Figure~\ref{fig:allNoise}\subref{imagenet100NoiseC} and Figure~\ref{fig:allNoise}\subref{cifar100NoiseC}.
+Results on noisy images of ImageNet-C are shown in Table~\ref{tab:imagenetC_Gaussian}, Table~\ref{tab:imagenetC_Impulse}, and Table~\ref{tab:imagenetC_shot}.

+In Figure~\ref{fig:allNoise}\subref{imagenet100NoiseC}, we find that, on ImageNet-100, the PGDAT-trained model is still more vulnerable to RN than the standard-trained model even though pixels perturbed by noise are randomly selected.
+This result can be intriguing since~\citet{otherfactor1} claimed that adversarial training biases the model towards low-frequency information in the input and makes the model robust to high-frequency perturbation, like noises.
+In comparison, IGD can promote $\ell_{\infty}$-adversarially trained model's robustness against RN, with error rates dropping from around 65\% to 10\%.
+On CIFAR100, the RN-robustness gained by IGD is less notable than that on ImageNet-100, and the PGDAT-trained model has better RN-robustness than the standard-trained model, which is opposite to results on ImageNet-100.
+Such differences in robustness among datasets with different resolutions also exist when models are attacked by INA or IOA, which we explain in Section~\ref{sec:assmption}.

-For RN, on Imagenet-100, we can find that though pixels attacked by i.i.d. noise are randomly selected, the PGDAT-trained model is still more vulnerable than the standard-trained model.
-Like results on INA, IGD can promote $l_{\infty}$-adversarially trained model's robustness to RN.
-On CIFAR100, the improvement in RN-robustness brought by IGD is not as notable as that on Imagenet-100.
-As for results on Imagenet-C, We can see that all IGD-trained models have lower error rates compared to the standard-trained model and the PGDAT-trained model.
-IGD can reduce the error rate of models by up to 21.11\% compared to the PGDAT-trained model.
-We also find that CutOut worsens the PGDAT-trained model's robustness to noise and increases the PGDAT-trained model's error rate by up to 4.9\%.
-Unlike results shown in \autoref{noiseRobustnessResult}, the standard-trained model has worse robustness to noisy images in Imagenet-C than the PGDAT-trained model, which we will discuss in \autoref{explainSec}.
+As for results on ImageNet-C, all IGD-trained models have lower error rates than the standard-trained model's and the PGDAT-trained model's.
+Compared to PGDAT, IGD can reduce the error rate of the models by up to 21.11\%.
+We also find that CutOut worsens the PGDAT-trained model's robustness against noises and increases the PGDAT-trained model's error rate by up to 4.9\%.
+Unlike the results of RN, the standard-trained model has worse robustness against noisy images in ImageNet-C than the PGDAT-trained model, which we discuss in Section~\ref{sec:explain}.